SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 2. Select an owner for the new repo from the dropdown list, if available.
 If you belong to a GitHub organization, such as SEFSC, you will have the option of assigning ownership of the repo to the organization or owning it yourself.

 3. Rename the repo.
 If creating the repo in an organizational account, be sure to follow any repo naming conventions of that organization.
-To adhere to the current SEFSC GitHub Standard Operating Procedure, this new repo for SEFSC FATES has been named “[SEFSC-FATES-documentation-jekyll-skeleton](https://github.com/MattGrossi-NOAA/SEFSC-FATES-documentation-jekyll-skeleton){:target="_blank" rel="noopener"}” where “ioos” has been replaced by “SEFSC-FATES” and the remainder of the name has been retained.
-Note that this name could change in the future (*e.g.*, if the template is adapted more broadly across SEFSC, then “-FATES” will be removed.)
+To adhere to the current SEFSC GitHub Standard Operating Procedure, this new repo for SEFSC has been named “[SEFSC-documentation-jekyll-skeleton](https://github.com/MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton){:target="_blank" rel="noopener"}” where “ioos” has been replaced by “SEFSC” and the remainder of the name has been retained.
 See screenshot on next page.

 4. Add a description.
 The recommendation is to specify what the repo is (in one or two sentences at most) and where it was forked from.
 For example:

-   > A GitHub Pages documentation template for SEFSC FATES based on the ioos-documentation-jekyll-skeleton repo.
+   > A GitHub Pages documentation template for SEFSC based on the ioos-documentation-jekyll-skeleton repo.

 5. Click “Create repository”